chemaar/rdfindex/README.md

 ### Motivating Example

-I have observations about the "Life Expectancy" in different countries and I want to create an index calle "The Best Country" that takes a component called "HealthValue" and it is comprised of the average of life expectancy
+I have observations about the "Life Expectancy" in different countries and I want to create an index calle "The Longest Life Country" that takes a component called "HealthValue" and it is comprised of the average of life expectancy

 | Year  | Region        | Life Expectancy Male  | Life Expectancy Female |